Richardaeld/Fat_Racoon_Kitchen/README.md

 ## Lessons
 + Index cards:
-    + A simple comment is added to the cards to let users know  that the cards are clickable.
+    + A comment is added to each clickable card to notify users they can click on the card for an effect.
-        + Each index card be flipped over with most of them containing information on both sides.
+        + Each clickable index card, can be flipped over with most of them containing information on both sides.
-    + The information provided will give new cooks some hints and tricks at getting started in the kitchen and making the best of what they have on hand.
+    + The information provided on the index cards will give new and experienced cooks some kitchen hints and tricks.

 ## Profile
 + Profile header buttons:
     + Two buttons below the navigation bar allow users to either: share a new recipe or update their profile.
 + Users can clearly see their own bio and avatar image.
-This is a way to give users a feeling of personalization.
+This gives users a feeling of personalization.
 + Users have access to their entire uploaded or favorite recipe history with a single click of said items header.
     + Users will always be able to see their 10 recently uploaded/favorited/viewed in their respective containers.
     + This allows users to keep track of recipes they want to return to.

 ## Recipe
-+ Logged in recipe creator:
++ If logged in and the recipe creator:
     + Can modify or delete that recipe.
 By using its respective header button.
-+ Logged in user:
++ If logged in:
-    + Can favorite a recipe so they can easily return to it later.
+    + User can favorite a recipe so they can easily return to it later.
-+ Clearly displays avatar image so users can see what dish looks like (or displays a defaut blank).
++ Clearly displays avatar image so users can see what the dish looks like (or displays a defaut blank).
 + All general recipe information is displayed and easily viewed.
-+ Recipe's ingredients and steps:
++ A recipe's ingredients and steps:
     + Each labeled in their own lists.
     + Each item has its own check box.
     + Users can click on any part of the item and it will check the box and cross out the item clicked.

 ## All Recipes
 + Lists entire database of recipes by their featured ingredient.
-+ When a featured ingredient contains more than 5 recipes the list updates to have pagination at the bottom of the featured ingredient container.
++ When a featured ingredient container houses more than five recipes the list updates to integrate pagination at the bottom of the featured ingredient container.
-+ Each featured ingredient container is given a header of the featured ingredient name so users can easily understand what is in each container.
++ Each featured ingredient container is given a header of the featured ingredient's name so users can easily understand what is in each container.
-+ Each listed recipe displays its name and combined cook and prep time to help users decide what they want to make (at smaller resolutions its just a recipe name).
++ Each listed recipe displays its name and combined cook and prep time to help users decide what they want to make (at smaller resolutions it's just a recipe name).
-+ Users can click on featured ingredient header to go to a page containing only that featured ingredients.
++ Users can click on the featured ingredient header to go to a page containing only those featured ingredients.

 ## Recipe List
-+ When a featured ingredient contains more than 5 recipes the list updates to have pagination at the bottom of the featured ingredient container.
++ When a featured ingredient container houses more than five recipes the list updates to integrate pagination at the bottom of the featured ingredient container.
-+ Each listed recipe displays its name and combined cook and prep time to help users decide what they want to make (at smaller resolutions its just a recipe name).
++ Each listed recipe displays its name and combined cook and prep time to help users decide what they want to make (at smaller resolutions it's just a recipe name).

 ## Add Edit Recipes
-+ Uses a plain form that is intentionally more blandless than the rest of the page.
-This is to give users a more serious feeling when creating and editing recipes.
++ Uses a plain form that is intentionally more bland than the rest of the application.
+This gives users a more serious feeling when creating and editing recipes.
-+ Users can update every part of a recipe except the boolean tags of **Lazy Favorite** and **Grandparent Classic** (which is reserved for the head chef of the site to make this decision).
++ Users can update every part of a recipe, except the boolean tags of **Lazy Favorite** and **Grandparent Classic** (which is reserved for the head chef of the site to make this decision).
 + There is basic (Python + JS) validation:
     + The image uses JS to check its file size and Python to check its file type.
     + All other input and textareas use JS and Python as a duel-layered check before allowing upload.
-    + These checks look at characters, character length, and blank space input (ingredients/steps).
+    + These checks look at characters, character length, and/or blank space input.
 + Total cook time updates automatically as prep and cook times are adjusted.
 + Recipe ingerdients and recipe steps:
-    + Each uses a JS add/remove set of buttons for users to create and remove boxes as they need.
+    + Both uses a set of JS add/remove buttons for users to create and remove boxes as they need.
-    + Each box is numbered to help users keep track of the number they are at.
+    + Each input/textarea box is numbered to help users keep track of the number they are at.
-    + The header of recipe ingredient or recipe steps will keep an active count of visible boxes so users know how many boxes they have created without scrolling down.
+    + The header both sections will keep an active count of created boxes so users know how many boxes they have created without the need to scroll down.
     + If a user submits a blank entry box (including spaces) the Python validation will remove said box(s).

 ## Edit User Info
-+ Uses a plain form that is intentionally more blandless than the rest of the page.
-This is to give users a more serious feeling when editing their profile.
++ Uses a plain form that is intentionally more bland than the rest of the application.
+This gives users a more serious feeling when editing their profile.
 + Users are able to update their password, username, email, avatar, and bio.
 + There is basic (Python + JS) validation:
     + The image uses JS to check its file size and Python to check its file type.